samsoon-inayat/string_pulling_mouse_matlab/README.md

 # Credits
 Developed by Samsoon Inayat (Imaging Scientist), Labs of Drs.
 Majid Mohajerani and Ian Whishaw at the University of Lethbridge, Alberta, Canada

-Contributors: Surjeet Singh and Arashk Ghasroddasti
+Contributors: Surjeet Singh and Arashk Ghasroddashti

 # License
 Please see license file